 - Collaborate with fellow creators, then both of you share that project with your audience, thus both benefitting by gaining more followers and fans.
 You can read more on that collaborative idea here.

-The more you put out into the world, the more that flows back to you.
+The more you put out into the world, the more that flows back to you and in more ways than you might imagine.

 Giving Gives Back